Windsun6688/windbot-base/README.md

 The basic implementation to interact with the local Wechat server.

 ## Requirements
-This client reqires installing thee following Python Libraries:
+This client reqires installing the following Python Libraries:
 - websocket-client
 - rel
 - sqlite3